 Both rooms are equipped with a pager system that prevents anyone other than the proper person from picking up your child.
 As you sign in your child, you will receive a numbered pager.
 If your child needs you during the service, we will page you.
 Simply return the pager to the room when picking up your child.

-Although Trinity employs two childcare workers to oversee the Nursery and Toddler rooms each Sunday, we must also rely on volunteers to ensure that the rooms have an adequate ratio of adults to children.
+Although Trinity employs two childcare workers to oversee the Infants and Toddlers rooms each Sunday, we must also rely on volunteers to ensure that the rooms have an adequate ratio of adults to children.
 Therefore, it is part of our policy to ask all parents whose children benefit from our program to help out by serving in either room at least two times per three-month rotation.
 Schedules are planned well in advance so that everyone is given ample notice of their service dates.

 We also use a national screening service to do background checks on all paid childcare workers.
 They also fill out a reference application, which we check and keep on file.